 Most Chapter 7 bankruptcies are "no asset" cases, and the debtor doesn't have anything that the Chapter 7 bankruptcy trustee can sell for the benefit of creditors.
 But that isn't always the case.
 The trustee will review creditor claims and disperse the funds when money is available.

-The trustee will pay two types of debts: priority unsecured debts and nonpriority unsecured debt.
-All priority debts must be paid in full before nonpriority unsecured debts can be paid, like medical bills, credit card balances, and personal loans.
+The trustee will pay two types of debts: priority unsecured debts and nonpriority unsecured debts.
+All priority debts must be paid in full before the trustee can pay nonpriority unsecured debts like medical bills, credit card balances, and personal loans.

 For more information, read Types of Creditor Claims in Bankruptcy: Secured, Unsecured & Priority.